-By landmass, Canada is the world’s second-largest country and home to approximately 200 mammal species, between 462 and 467 native bird species, 43 amphibian species, 43 reptile species, and 1,200 fish species.
+By landmass, Canada is the world’s second-largest country and home to approximately 1,950 different types of animals.
 Unlike the United States and Mexico — North America’s two other nations — Canada is not a megadiverse country.
-Nevertheless, it’s wide-open spaces and relatively low human population make it a wildlife wonderland.
+Nevertheless, its wide-open spaces and relatively low human population make it a wildlife wonderland.

 Canada is 9.9 square kilometers, containing 15 terrestrial eco-zones and five marine ones.
 Scientists believe 70,000 to 80,000 plant and animal species occupy the landmass, and an equal number have yet to be discovered.